 Just like our bamboo dinnerware, these babies are thoughtfully and lovingly designed in Australia and then created with a lotta’ heart and eco-lovin’ vibes by our production partners in China.

 Glad you asked.
-Our new range is made using a plant-based resin created from renewable fibres extracted from crops like corn and sweet potatoes.
+Our new range is made using a plant-based resin created from renewable fibres extracted from natural crops, corn and sweet potatoes.
 Better still, they’re free from BPAs and melamine, which means zero toxins and nasties – hooray!
 So while you may not be able to get your kids to eat their greens, at least you can give yourself a high-five for making sure their dinnerware is chock-full of plant-y goodness.

 You betcha’!
 It’s taken us a few years, but we’ve finally come up with the goods that can handle the heat of the dishwasher and the microwave.